 If we're going to throw some science into this (and, yes, we are), then we can see how consumption of sweets directly affects us.
 In short, we have receptors that send signals to our brain when sugary foods are consumed.
 These signals tell the body that the sugary food was enjoyable and that it would like some more!
 For this reason, it's extremely important that we try to balance our diet as much as possible.
 A sweet treat every now and then is great but try not to indulge too often!

 AuthorThanks for visiting my blog!
-From Guyana to The Bahamas to Texas to New York City, it's easy to say that I've had many interesting and unique life experiences.
-Blogging is my chance to share them and I've been do just that for over 4 and a half years!
+From Guyana to The Bahamas to Texas to New York City and The San Francisco Bay Area, it's easy to say that I've had many interesting and unique life experiences.
+Interesting and unique are also great descriptors for my career journey.
 Categories

 All